 Program Element Program Provision OBAG 2 Comparison surveys, and participate in providing annual updated information to the Highway Performance Monitoring System (HPMS).
 Comply with MTC's Complete Streets Policy and Complete Streets Checklist requirements, both of which are currently being updated as part of the Regional Active Transportation Plan update.
 MTC will initiate a regionwide call for projects process.
 County Transportation Agencies (CTAs) will develop initial project screening and prioritization processes, and MTC will review/accept each proposed approach.
-In coordination with MTC, CTAs will assist in local outreach and an initial screening of projects within their counties to ensure projects are consistent with local and county plans and priorities.
-Clarification of roles Project nomination and selection process County and Local Program CTAs will be given nomination targets to guide the maximum amount of funding requests from local jurisdictions and transit operators that they can advance to MTC for project selection (calculated as 120% of the total amount available to the County & Local Program minus CTA Base Planning amounts).
-Nomination targets are based, in part, on recent housing outcomes and planned growth of local jurisdictions, as these factors are recognized as necessary to promote consistency between transportation investments and the planned growth and development patterns in MTC's current RTP/SCS, Plan Bay Area (PBA) 2050.
-Nomination targets do not imply pre-determined amounts or shares for any individual Clarification of the role of county targets jurisdiction.
+Clarification of In coordination with MTC, CTAs will assist in local outreach and an initial screening of roles projects within their counties to ensure projects are consistent with local and county plans and priorities.
+CTAs will be given nomination targets to guide the maximum amount of funding requests Project nomination from local jurisdictions and transit operators that they can advance to MTC for project and selection selection (calculated as 120% of the total amount available to the County & Local Program process minus CTA Base Planning amounts).
+County and Local Nomination targets are based, in part, on recent housing outcomes and planned growth of Program local jurisdictions, as these factors are recognized as necessary to promote consistency Clarification of between transportation investments and the planned growth and development patterns in the role of MTC's current RTP/SCS, Plan Bay Area (PBA) 2050 . county targets Nomination targets do not imply pre-determined amounts or shares for any individual jurisdiction.
 However, the targets maintain the incentive provided through OBAG 1 and 2 for local jurisdictions to make progress in producing housing and committing to plan for future growth by allowing CTAs of those local jurisdictions to nominate additional funding requests to MTC for further consideration in the project selection process.